 Published by: SPCK

-Best bit: My most favourite part is the underlying assumption that children can worship from the earliest of ages, that they can take part and even lead if we give them opportunity, and that there is such richness brought to the rest of the church when we do so.
-I also loved having original song lyrics to traditional tunes including a well explained, simple and effective way of teaching songs to young children (and adults!)
+Best bit: My most favourite part is the underlying assumption that children can worship from the earliest of ages, that they can take part and even lead if we give them the opportunity, and that there is such richness brought to the rest of the church when we do so.
+I also loved having original song lyrics to traditional tunes including a well-explained, simple and effective way of teaching songs to young children (and adults!)

-Worst bit: This book is more Anglican than it thinks it is 😉 Although this material is designed to be used by anyone wanting to provide real worship for young children, it does lend itself very well to an Anglican church, for example the building blocks map neatly onto the building blocks of a liturgical service and there are some brilliant explanations and actions to go with various words said in a Book of Common Prayer Service.
+Worst bit: This book is more Anglican than it thinks it is 😉 Although this material is designed to be used by anyone wanting to provide real worship for young children, it does lend itself very well to an Anglican church, for example, the building blocks map neatly onto the building blocks of a liturgical service and there are some brilliant explanations and actions to go with various words said in a Book of Common Prayer Service.
 Saying this, I don’t go to an Anglican church and I’d happily use it.
 The inside of this book is black and white, with lots of text.
 I’d’ve liked more symbols and pictures, but then I’m a visual learner.

 Useful for: Anyone wanting to take young children’s faith and worship seriously.
 The material is aimed at groups but could easily be used at home too.